Events

 Our Upcoming Events

-Please join us on Zoom starting in August for new discussions on Flannery O'Connor.
+Please join us on Zoom during the academic year for new discussions on Flannery O'Connor.
 Recorded sessions from 2024 are available on our YouTube channel

 See the following to register: